Home / Tips / Tibet / FAQs /

 Question: What is the best way to visit Tibet?
 Join a pre-packaged tour or do-it-yourself?

 Answer: Independent travel is prohibited in that region.
-You have to join an organized group or have a private tour arranged by a tour agency.
+You have to join an organized group or have a private tour with a confirmed travel itinerary, a licensed guide and a driver arranged by a travel agency.

 Question: What currencies can be used in Tibet?
 Can I use credit card and ATM cards?